wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 };
 ```

-I can't see the difference between this two modes with my eyes.
+I can't see the difference between these two modes with my eyes.

 | iOS                                | Android                                |
 | ---------------------------------- | -------------------------------------- |